 The annual Leadership Steamboat program exists to create a foundation from which its graduates will grow their personal leadership skills and further expand their involvement within the Steamboat Springs community.
 It is designed to serve as the beginning of a long-term relationship with various aspects of Steamboat Springs, allowing class participants to learn about numerous segments of the community as well as develop an effective network of contacts.

-- Economy, Local Government & Group Project Work - Friday, January 14
+- Professional Development & Group Project Work- Friday, January 13

-- Yampa Valley Business & Professional Development - Friday, February 11
+- Economy, Yampa Valley Businesses & Professional Development - Friday, February 10

 For additional info on the program and requirements to consider before applying, please click the link below.